 The new Shaman King 2021 release date in Japan was on April 1, 2021.
-The Shaman King Netflix release date for international audiences happens on August 9, 2021, but will Netflix U.S. have a Shaman King Season 2?
+The Shaman King Netflix release date for international audiences happened on August 9, 2021, but will Netflix U.S. have a Shaman King Season 2?

 First off, let’s get one thing out of the way.
 There will be only one season of Shaman King 2021.
 But Netflix U.S. tends to label the seasons differently from the Japanese anime industry.